XenServer

 4. Repeat for each pack to be installed.

-• If you do not want to install a supplemental pack or have completed installation of all required supplemental packs, choose No.
+• If you do not want to install a supplemental pack, choose No.

 The installation process completes.
 This process can take a few minutes.